MobinMithun/OGRO-Impact-Survey/README.md

 2. Click the refresh button on the dashboard
 3. Check browser console for loading errors
 4. Ensure Supabase credentials are correct
+5. Check the data source indicator on the dashboard (should show "Data from Supabase" when working)

 ### Build errors